fatiservae/SxPres/README.md

 **Stupidless minimalist slide presentations software!**
 ## About
 Just a software to lazy people make quick presentations.

+The main characteristic of StultusVisio is to free the user from formatting.

 ## Philosophy
 A slide presentation should be clean and simple.
+If you need fancy tools to build a presentation, consider making a video, writing a book or defend a thesis.

 StultusVisio do not accept more than four elements per slide.
 An element can be an image, a video, a text, a listing etc.